 Ideally, you should use the device twice a day for 20 minutes until your symptoms go into remission.
 If you no longer have symptoms, you can stop using the device and then renew treatment if the symptoms return.
 The device has been on the market for decades without any reports of long-term negative effects.
 Many patients have used the device for years.

 The electrical current is so gentle that many patients do not feel it at all, while some may feel a mild tingling at the sponge contact sites.
 Mild optic nerve stimulation may also occur, which may produce the sensation of flashing light in the corner of the eyes - this is normal and harmless.

 Many people report positive changes during or shortly after the first 5-10 treatment sessions.
 Results in treating insomnia are typically experienced faster than in treating depression and anxiety.
-The device should be used daily for 30 days before making a decision regarding effectiveness.
+The device should be used daily for up to 3-4 weeks before making a decision regarding effectiveness.
 While level 2 is the recommended starting dosage level, the device may be used safely at level 3 and 4, should level 2 not produce positive results after two weeks.

 When being used to treat chronic pain (on the body), the device often reduces symptoms within a few treatment sessions.